-Answers emergency 911 telephone calls; obtains information from callers who may be injured, confused or abusive; calms, negotiates and communicates with callers, public safety personnel and other agencies to obtain, interpret, process and relay accurate information via department protocols utilizing Emergency Medical Dispatch (EMD) and Computer Aided Dispatch (CAD) systems.
+Answers emergency 911 telephone calls; obtains information from callers who may be injured, confused or abusive; calms, negotiates and communicates with callers, public safety personnel and other agencies to obtain, interpret, process and relay accurate information via department protocols utilizing Emergency Medical Dispatch (EMD) and Computer Aided Dispatch (CAD) systems for both Police and Fire disciplines.
 May provide life saving emergency medical instructions through the 911 systems; accesses ACIC/NCIC systems to obtain, input and verify information on vehicle registration, driver's license, outstanding warrant and criminal history; follows and complies with all administrative and operational policies and procedures; interacts with the public in a positive manner that exemplifies the Prescott Regional Communications Center mission; attends meetings and training sessions as required; prepares and types various lists and reports, and completes other projects and duties as assigned.Qualifications:

 • Must have completed two years of full-time experience in Police, Fire and EMD dispatching and type 40-words per minute.